mac-comp127-s26/project-jon-kenny-xi/README.md

 # Project Title Goes Here

 This GitHub repository includes the classes used for our final project, which is an Angry Birds Game.
 The classes include the actual Angry Birds Game, Birds, Bricks, Pigs, and the Slingshot.

+The version of VS Code needed is VSCode1.108.2, and the version of GitHub Desktop needed is Version 3.5.8 (arm64).

 When installing Java, you need to know what kind of computer you are using.
 For Window user, you just select the Windows icon.
 For Mac users, you need to know what kind of processor your computer has.
 In order to see this, go to the Apple Menu and press about this Mac.
 Look for a heading called either Processor or Chip, and it will say something that has either the word "Intel" or "Apple".
 Linux users can just select anything.
 First go to https://adoptium.net.
 Mac users will be sent to the Adoptium homepage where you will find a big red button.
 Double check that you have the offered installer, and open the installer when the downloading process is complete.
 Go through the installation process, and accept all the defaults.
 Windows users will go through the installation process accepting all the defaults.
 If the installer asks you to make changes to you device, click Yes.
 Ensure that the JAVA_HOME variable is selected by clicking the dropdown menu and selecting it.
 The folder area where JDK will be installed will be called "Eclipse Adoptium".
 The second step is downloading VS Code.
 In order to do this, go to https://code.visualstudio.com/ and click the download button.
 Mac users should move the downloaded file from the Downloads folder into the Applications folder.
 For Windows users, double-click the VS Code app to open and run it.
 Accept the license agreement and click Next.
 You can keep clicking “Next” to accept all the installation settings, with one caveat: make sure you enable the following three options on the “Select Additional Tasks” screen:
 ☑ Add "Open with Code" action to Windows Explorer file context menu